 Tammy married George Whan Lee in September 2004.
 George is a U.S. born Korean American who graduated from the United States Military Academy at West Point, where he went on to become a Ranger qualified US Army captain, model, mechanical engineer and now Director for a pharmaceutical distribution company.
 The couple met on a print shoot, where they were prophetically cast as husband and wife.

 In 2005, she returned to her hometown and founded Against The Grain Productions, dedicated to Asian American in the arts.
 The organization raises funds for orphanages in Vietnam, creates outreach programs, hosts fundraising events and gives scholarships.
 Under this banner, she produced/directed her first feature documentary, Operation Babylift: The Lost Children of Vietnam, about one of the most humanitarian efforts of our time.
 The film premiered at the 2009 Vietnamese International Film Festival and won the Audience Choice Award for Best Feature Film and the 2009 Philadelphia Asian Film Festival Documentary Feature Audience Choice Award.
 As a producer, she worked at one of the largest productions companies in the southwest, where she developed and sold numerous non-fiction tv reality programs to major cable networks such as WEtv, TruTV, HGTV and HISTORY.
 She served on the Women in Film.Dallas Board of Directors as Membership and Programs Co-Chair.
 In addition to serving as President/Founder of ATG, she also serves on the Board of Advisors of the SMU Hegi Family Career Development Center and SMU Meadows Alumni Advisory Council.
 In 2010, she was honored with the SMU Distinguished Alumni Emerging Leader Award, given to an alumuae/alumnus who has graduated within the past 15 years and brought distinction to the University.
 In 2012, the DFW Chapter of National Association of Asian American Professionals named her as one of their Leaders of Excellence.
 In 2015, the National Association of Asian American Professionals honored her with a NAAAP 100 Award.
-That same year, she was awarded a grant from the Dallas Women’s Foundation & Orchid Giving Circle to begin production on her latest documentary, Light of Day, a compelling and important project that will reveal untold stories of domestic violence in the Asian community.
+That same year, she was awarded a grant from the Dallas Women’s Foundation & Orchid Giving Circle to begin production on her latest documentary, Light of Day, a compelling and important project currently in production that will reveal untold stories of domestic violence in the Asian community.
 In 2016, she was honored with the Audrey Kaplan Inspiring Women of the Southwest Award by the Southwest Jewish Congress for her work bridging communities.